unicode-org/message-format-wg/spec/formatting.md

      bind the _identifier_ of the _option_ to the resolved value in the mapping.
    - Otherwise, bind the _identifier_ of the _option_ to an unresolved value in the mapping.
      (Note that an Unresolved Variable error will have been emitted.)

-4. Remove from the resolved mapping of _options_ any binding for which the value is an unresolved value.
-5. Call the function implementation with the following arguments:
+4. Call the function implementation with the following arguments:

    - The current _locale_.
    - The resolved mapping of _options_.